Every year, there are almost 100 deaths and over 34,000 injuries due to forklift (powered industrial truck) accidents (source).

 Metalphoto of Cincinnati is a leading manufacturer of custom data plates for all types of industrial applications.

 Our Metalphoto anodized aluminum nameplates are ideal for variable data and barcodes, and remain readable for the life of your equipment.
-Contact MPC for additional information.
+Contact MPC for additional information or request a free sample:

 *This article is for informational purposes only.
 It is not intended to replace the need to reference and understand OSHA’s official safety guidelines.
 Please refer to OSHA, safety requirements of your forklift manufacturer, and the resources below.